 Anyone from the age of 13 to the age of 17 is welcome to submit short stories, poems, and creative nonfiction via the submission form.
 We will select and post work on a quarterly basis, with new issues going up in January, April, July, and October.
 We'll let you know if your work has been selected within a month of your submission date.

-Next issue (Winter) comes out January 18.
-Deadline for submissions is January 11, 2019.
+Next issue (Spring) comes out April 19.
+Deadline for submissions is April 12, 2019.
 Please read our submission guidelines before submitting.

 Selected for You're Write

 I’m in the dark with music playing quietly when I hear the distinctive call of a car horn.
 For a second I don’t want to respond.
 I just want to stay in the dark and not look at anything.
 But I know that horn, and I know its owner as well.
 That knowledge is enough to stir me to action, albeit slowly.
 I pull myself up from my trench of self-pity and quietly leave my room, also leaving the turntable running on its endless spinning journey.

 Downstairs I can hear the TV, but nothing else.
 She must be asleep by now.
 I think for a second about going in to see if she is, but I know better than to punish myself further.
 If she’s asleep, leave her.
 If she’s awake, leave her.
 There's no difference either way.